Updated: Jul 16

 (I mean, seriously, if I were an English teacher grading that lyric, I'd be like, "Um, okay C+ for effort, but don't use the word 'hope' twice in the same sentence.
 Hie thee hence to thesaurus.com, dude." )

 I think we need more ritual in our lives.
-As we start to emerge (knock wood) from this frackin quarantine, we need to stop, listen the music.
+As we eventually emerge (knock wood) from this frackin quarantine, we need to stop, listen the music.
 Move our tassle to the other side.
 Get proof that we did it.
 We survived.
 That heinous, angry virus nipping at our heels as we ran for cover.
-With the wolfish fear, drooling and panting and barking and farting at our doorstep.
-We have, thus far, survived one hundred-ish hunkered down days.
-It is 102 days for me, not that I'm counting.
+With the wolfish fear, drooling and panting and barking and farting at our doorstep, we beat it back.
+We have, thus far, survived one hundred-twenty-ish hunkered down days.
 May we be equally resilient the next one hundred.